Lee Tonouchi

 Lee A. Tonouchi (born circa 1972) is a Hawaii-born writer and editor, who calls himself "Da Pidgin Guerilla" because of his strong advocacy of the Hawaiian Pidgin language.

+In February 2026, Tonouchi was named the 3rd Poet Laureate of Hawaii for a 3-year term running 2026–2029.

+Biography

+At the age of 2, Tonouchi survived a bus/car collision which claimed the life of his mother.
 Tonouchi graduated from Aiea High School in 1990.

 He promotes the idea that Hawaiian Pidgin is an appropriate language for both creative and academic writing.

 He was inspired by the works of Eric Chock in the journal Bamboo Ridge.

 All of his writing, including his Master's Thesis, is in Pidgin.
 He was an instructor of English at Kapiʻolani Community College in 2007.